XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 and iText 7 will automatically go into the pdfCalligraph code when text instructions are encountered that contain Indic texts, or a script that is written from right to left.

-Even though it exposes a number of API methods, this is not necessary.
-The iText layout module will automatically look for the pdfCalligraph module on the classpath if Indic/Arabic text is encountered.
-If it is available, it will call pdfCalligraph's functionality to provide the correct glyph shapes to write to the PDF file. iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded on the classpath.
+The iText layout module will automatically look for the pdfCalligraph module on the classpath if Indic/Arabic text is encountered by the Renderer Framework.
+If pdfCalligraph is available, iText will call its functionality to provide the correct glyph shapes to write to the PDF file. iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded on the classpath.